Michael-Smart111/Geodev-lab-project/data.notes.md

 - No nulls in highway
 - Coverage look good in the built-up area and sparse at the edge.

-## OSM roads, extracted via QuickOSM
+## OSM buildingd, extracted via QuickOSM
 - Query : buildings layer extent in Alimosho LGA
 - Extracted: [08/09/2026]
 - 564,007 features, Polygon